BHoM/documentation/docs/BHoM_oM/Structure_oM/Design-Results.md

 !!! tip

-	We do not need to include the subsection and part of the code in the namespace - that is covered in the designation `ENum`.
+	We do not need to include the subsection and part of the code in the namespace - that is covered in the designation `Enum`.

 Next, we need to decide on an object name.